debanjanbasu/fe3o4/README.md

 # fe3o4

 ## fe2o3-agent
-This folder contains a basic agent which is to be deployed as a container
+This folder contains a basic agent which is to be deployed as a wasm components